sebalaini/laravel_docker-compose/README.md

 With all of your services defined in your docker-compose file, you just need to issue a single command to start all of the containers, create the volumes, and set up and connect the networks:

+Before to start docker install the necessary packages in the client folder.

+`$ npm install`

+And then start docker:

 `$ docker-compose up`

 When you run docker-compose up for the first time, it will download all of the necessary Docker images, which might take a while.
 Once the images are downloaded and stored in your local machine, Compose will create your containers.
 You can run the process with the `-d` flag that daemonizes the process, running your containers in the background but you will not be able to see the Nuxt errors/messages if you do so.